The best private tours in Sri Lanka

 Start in Colombo, a fast-developing metropolis, which is full of modern skyscrapers, luxury hotels, casinos, bars and shopping malls.
-The city has a very rich colonial heritage, where a large number of 18th-century colonial buildings have been able to seal off its address in the most populated city on Sri Lanka.
+The city has a very rich colonial heritage, and a large number of 18th-century colonial buildings have been able to seal off its address in the most populated city in Sri Lanka.
 Many colonial buildings have been given a new life under modern administration in Colombo.

 This one-week Sri Lanka trip kicks off in the city of Colombo as usual.
-Most foreign travellers enter the island either through Colombo harbour of Colombo airport while a small number of travellers enters the island through the airport of Mattala, southern Sri Lanka.
+Most foreign travellers enter the island either through the Colombo harbour or Colombo airport while a small number of travellers enter the island through the airport of Mattala, southern Sri Lanka.

 Colombo city tour